golfiros/CSVL/README.md

 To be very honest, if you couldn't tell by the rampant sarcasm in the introduction, this is mostly a fun exercise.
 As such, there are no hard requirements for this project.
-However, the principles cling to are, in short:
+However, the principles to cling to are, in
+short:

 + The collections should be completely generic - if you can store it in memory, you can make a collection out of it